-Integrating the contractor with the design team early through the CM/GC contracting method creates more informed, better-quality decision making.
+Integrating the project team through the DB contracting method creates more informed, better quality decision making.
 A more efficient construction team saves the City money.

-This Project is highly complex because it involves significant construction over a short, mandated period.
-Use of CM/GC in conjunction with the team approach results in a better coordinated Project, speedy completion, and minimizes disruption to operations.
+This Project is complex because it involves specific and technical construction techniques that require a high level of quality control.
+Use of DB in conjunction with the team approach results in a better coordinated Project, speedy completion, and minimizes disruption to operations.
 Several critical variables valuable to the Project design are clarified.
-The CM/GC contractor guarantees the maximum price to complete the Project; determines the construction schedule; establishes the sequence of work; is contractually bound to implement the final design within the GMP; and participates as an essential member of the Project design and construction team.
+The DB contractor guarantees the maximum price to complete the Project; determines the construction schedule; establishes the sequence of work; is contractually bound to implement the final design within the GMP; and participates as an essential member of the Project design and construction team.

-Several benefits of CM/GC on this Project will be realized:
+Several benefits of DB on this Project will be realized:

-- Developing the design documents to reflect the best work plan that accommodates the City, design team, and CM/GC contractor; - Producing the best grouping of bid packages to help ensure better trade coverage: - Determining the most efficient construction staging area; - Providing cost-effective coordination with utilities; and - Helping adjust the work plan as necessary.
+- Developing the design documents to reflect the best work plan that accommodates the City, design team, and DB contractor; - Producing the best grouping of bid packages to help ensure better trade coverage; - Determining the most efficient construction staging area; - Providing cost-effective coordination with utilities; and - Helping adjust the work plan as necessary.